PX4/PX4-user_guide/en/simulation/README.md

 They are located in the [ROMFS/px4fmu_common/init.d-posix](https://github.com/PX4/PX4-Autopilot/tree/master/ROMFS/px4fmu_common/init.d-posix) directory, the `rcS` file is the main entry point.
 See [System Startup](../concept/system_startup.md) for more information.

 ### Simulating Failsafes and Sensor/Hardware Failure

-The [SITL parameters](../advanced_config/parameter_reference.md#sitl) can also be used to simulate common sensor failure cases, including low battery, loss of GPS or barometer, gyro failure, increased GPS noise etc.  (e.g. [SIM_GPS_BLOCK](../advanced_config/parameter_reference.md#SIM_GPS_BLOCK) can be set to simulate GPS failure).

-Additionally (and with some overlap), [Simulate Failsafes](../simulation/failsafes.md) explains how to trigger safety failsafes.
+[Simulate Failsafes](../simulation/failsafes.md) explains how to trigger safety failsafes like GPS failure and battery drain.

 ## HITL Simulation Environment